ifIMust/room_generator/README.md

 ```

 ## Further Work
+- Output a slightly more informative json document:
+  - Specify room extents
-- Permit client to request a room type.
+  - Specify room type
+  - May provide error info
 - Generate elliptical rooms that don't have to be circles.
 - Generate other, more interesting room shapes.
+- Permit client to request a room type.
 - Register this service with a registry service.